All Are Welcome!

-Degree-seeking international learners are welcome.
 You will have the flexibility of studying in residence or from a distance in your home country through our hybrid programs.
 As an international applicant you will complete our standard admissions requirements and provide the following additional documentation to support your admissions consideration and future F-1 or J-1 student visa.
 Please be sure to check our admissions application deadlines to complete your application in a timely manner.
+All international applicants must apply no later than July 1 to be considered for fall admission and no later than October 1 to be considered for winter admission.

 An international student is a non-US citizen or non-US Permanent Resident Green Card Holder.
 International students usually need an F-1 Student Visa or J-1 Exchange Visitor Visa to study in the US.

 Applicants living outside the United States should consult denominational leaders in their home countries before applying to the Iliff School of Theology.
-Such leaders can provide guidance regarding special denominational requirements and optimal places of study to prepare for the distinctive ministry in their home countries.
-United Methodist students from outside the United States should contact their local World Communion Scholarship Committee or the General Board of Global Ministry for financial assistance.
+Such leaders can provide guidance regarding special denominational requirements.
+United Methodist students from outside the United States should contact their local World Communion Scholarship Committee or the General Board of Higher Education and Ministry for financial assistance.

 Some Things to Consider When Choosing Your Degree Program and Learning Delivery Method (On Campus vs. Journey/Hybrid)